zainafzal88/blog/_posts/2020-09-12-react-fundamentals.md

 import ReactDOM from 'react-dom';
 import './index.css';
 ```
 8. Navigate to the terminal project folder in the terminal and run `npm start`.
-If everything went smooth you should see the below screen in browser and note that you can't interactive with any component for now.
+If everything went smooth you should see the below in browser and note that you can't interact with any component for now.
 <p align="center">
   <img src="/assets/images/2020-09-12/localhost-start.png">
 </p>
-Now that our project is all set up, we will do the core functionalities features that is used in React frequently and once has to know which are:
+Now that our project is all set up, we will implement the core functionalities features that is used in React frequently and one has to know which are:
 * Pass Data Using Props (properties)
 * Making Component Interactive
 * Playing with State

+### Implementing Functionality

-### Pass Data Using Props (Properties)
+#### Pass Data Using Props (Properties)
 This is one of the core functionalities you will need when building applications in React.
 Let's get our hands dirty.

 We will pass data from Board to Square component.